spcorcor18/LPO-8800/using github.md

 A cloned repository will not sync automatically with the latest changes.
 You will need to open Github Desktop and click on "Fetch Origin" to check for updates.
 If updates have been made in the repository, you will see a "Pull Origin" button that will allow you to update the cloned repository on your local drive.
 You should keep your own files separate from the cloned repository, as Github may delete them during this update process.

-# Can I read Github data files directly from Stata?
+## Can I read class datasets directly from Github into Stata?

 Yes.
 Commands of the following type work: